britive/terraform-provider-britive/docs/resources/application.md

 > - `description`: Application Description.
 > - `tenancy`: OCI OCID of the tenancy.
 > - `tenantName`: Name of the Britive tenant.
-> - `britiveIssuerUrl`: Britive Issuer URL (auto-populated; used as the OIDC issuer for Workload Identity Federation).
+> - `britiveIssuerUrl`: Britive Issuer URL (used as the OIDC issuer for Workload Identity Federation).
 > - `clientId`: Client ID of the OCI confidential application.
 > - `region`: Oracle Cloud region (e.g. `us-phoenix-1`).
 > - `domainUrl`: Oracle Identity Domain URL.